Michael Bennet is a POTUS1 candidate. Scroll down for his detailed policy positions.

 - Ban Members of Congress from ever becoming lobbyists

-Michael Bennet has not pledged to fix democracy first.
+Michael Bennet has pledged to fix democracy first!

-Bennet released an impressive democracy plan with proposals for ranked choice voting, same-day registration, and no-excuse absentee voting.
-However, we would like to see further clarification of his public financing plan, as well as his plan to end gerrymandering.
+Bennet released an impressive democracy plan.
+However, we would like to see further clarification of his public financing plan, as well as a commitment to independent redistricting commissions.

 Click here to see his full democracy reform platform.